South African family killed in Taliban attack on Kabul

 The mission will be replaced by a 12,500-strong force supporting the Afghan army and police, who have taken over responsibility for thwarting the Taliban.

-Kabul police spokesman Hashmat Stanakzai told AFP that Zahir had resigned later Sunday.
+Kabul police spokesman Hashmat Stanakzai told AFP that Zahir had resigned on Sunday.

 “General Zahir Zahir told the interior ministry he no longer wanted to continue his job.
 The minister has accepted his resignation,” Stanakzai told AFP.